Challenges in Selling Social Media

-A highly entertaining video is almost irresistable online and, as such, an entertaining ad can actually make people want to watch and share your video, all without paying to reach them.
+A highly entertaining video is almost irresistible online and, as such, an entertaining ad can actually make people want to watch and share your video, all without paying to reach them.

-AllState realized that it had a hit with its recent “Mayhem” commercial line and put them onto YouTube.
+AllState realized that it had a hit with its “Mayhem” commercial line and put them onto YouTube.
 Many of the commercials currently have over 750,000 views.
-All totalled, their uploads have been viewed nearly 13 million times, putting it well above many of the most popular shows on television.
+All totaled, their uploads have been viewed nearly 13 million times, putting it well above many of the most popular shows on television.

-Best of all, these are people actively viewing the message, not people going to the bathroom during commercials.
+Best of all, these are people actively viewing the message instead of going through the usual route of going to the bathroom during commercials.

 In 2009, LIVESTRONG became one of the few charity organizations to appoint a full-time person in charge of social media.
 Today, the company now gets some 60% of its traffic from social media, mostly Twitter.